Instruction-Specific Transition Constraints

 Instruction swap + i

 This instruction makes use of indicator polynomials.
-For their definition, please refer to the corresponding section.
+In addition to its instruction groups, this instruction has the following constraints.

 Description